sjml/beschi/README.md

 }
 ```

 For the most part, Beschi tries to keep behavior and structures consistent across the languages, but there are a few points of difference [outlined in detail below](#caveats).
 Notice in the example above, for instance, that in TypeScript you have to make a call to `Math.fround` if you want to do a straight comparison of float values because of how the underlying JavaScript engine treats all numbers as double-width floats.
+(Doing equality comparisons on floats is usually a bad idea, but in this instance we *want* to check that they are actually bitwise identical.)
 Similarly, see how the data members are upper-cased in Go to match that language's export conventions, and the byte reading function is part of the namespace because Go doesn't have static functions for data types.
 The goal is to make working across languages feel as seamless as possible, but there are some differences that we adapt to as much as possible.

-There are more extensive examples in [the test harnesses](test/_harnesses).
+There are more extensive examples in [the test harnesses](https://github.com/sjml/beschi/tree/main/test/_harnesses).

 ## Message objects